 - Stretch the neck of the balloon over the pop-top.

-- Place the CD hovercraft on a bench top and push it.
+- Let your hovercraft go and push it.
 How far does it move?

 When the pop-top lid is opened, air flows out of the balloon, down through the pop-top and under the CD.

-The CD is evenly weighted and has a very flat surface so the air lifts the entire CD off the surface of the table.
-The layer of air between the bench top and the CD greatly reduces the friction between the two surfaces so the CD hovercraft can glide easily across the bench.
+The CD is weighted evenly across the whole surface.
+The surface is also very flat.
+So the air lifts the entire CD off the surface of the table.
+The layer of air between the tabletop and the CD reduces the friction between the 2 surfaces, so the CD hovercraft can glide easily across the table.

-An air hockey board works using the same principles as the CD hovercraft.
-A fan under the air hockey table pushes air through tiny holes on the table’s surface.
-The flowing air decreases the friction between the hockey puck and the table, allowing the puck to move quickly and freely and allowing you to score!
+An air hockey table works using the same principles as your CD hovercraft.
+A fan under the hockey table pushes air through tiny holes on the table’s surface.
+The flowing air decreases the friction between the hockey puck and the table, allowing the puck to move quickly and freely.
+Score!